 Black artistry is at the core of the African American experience in Tallahassee.
-Experience the sounds that make up the spirit of the black community at the Bradfordville Blues Club, where, for over 50 years, legend has it that blues giants like Ray Charles, B. B. King and Chuck Barry played under its roof.
-The club is celebrated as Florida’s first site listed on the historic Mississippi Blues Trail.
 Experience other forms of art that thrive throughout Tallahassee, through local events and venues such as the Anderson Brickler Gallery and Black On Black Rhyme or enjoy a walk through FAMU campus to explore murals and artwork paying homage to the Divine 9 organizations and alumni that made FAMU great.

 The Culinary Experience

 From southern eats to snowball treats, Black-owned restaurants are an essential part of Tallahassee cuisine and culture.
 In fact, a stroke of culinary genius is spreading throughout Tallahassee, and it is inspiring a new generation of young, gifted, and black entrepreneurs.
-Three businesses – Bourne Brilliant, The Chocolate Dandies, and Gurlie’s Lemonade have been filling bellies and dominating headlines with their creative approaches to sweet treats and cuisine.
-Other must stop spots including Olean’s (hyperlink) near FAMU, Earley’s Kitchen, Hemplade Vegan Café and Leola’s Crab Shack.
-For a list of other must-try spots, click here.
+These businesses – The Chocolate Dandies, and Gurlie’s Lemonade have been filling bellies and dominating headlines with their creative approaches to sweet treats and cuisine.

 Images of hope, messages of equality, and the voices of community are woven throughout Tallahassee-Leon County.
 The Black History and Culture Photo Gallery takes visitors on a journey throughout the city to the historical sites core to the black experience in Tallahassee.
 The photo gallery takes a look back in time at figures such as George Proctor and the Rutgers House, and a look ahead at the revitalization of locations such as the Frenchtown Heritage Hub.
 Experience where the past meets the present with this closer look at the Black History woven throughout the City.